Free Education Resources

 On this page, you will find educational materials pertaining to reptiles, misunderstood wildlife, renewable energy and electric vehicles.
-Feel free to read, learn, cut, and paste, and soon, I will post downloadable PDF links so you will be able to download any of these resources and share them with your students and family.
+Feel free to download, read, learn, and/or cut, paste and share these resources with your students and family.

 REPTILE MYTHS, LORE, AND FACTS